sergtwix/open_rob/README.md

 * (USD) US Dollar

 If your OpenCart's currency is none of the above, the exchange rates will default to USD.
-If you're using OpenCart in a different currency not listed here and need support, please [contact us](https://cryptapi.io) via our live chat.
+If you're using OpenCart in a different currency not listed here and need support, please [contact us](https://blockbee.io) via our live chat.

-#### Why choose CryptAPI?
+#### Why choose BlockBEE?

-CryptAPI has no setup fees, no monthly fees, no hidden costs, and you don't even need to sign-up!
+BlockBEE has no setup fees, no monthly fees, no hidden costs, and you don't even need to sign-up!
 Simply set your crypto addresses and you're ready to go.
 As soon as your customers pay we forward your earnings directly to your own wallet.

-CryptAPI has a low 1% fee on the transactions processed.
+BlockBEE has a low 1% fee on the transactions processed.
 No hidden costs.
-For more info on our fees [click here](https://cryptapi.io/fees)
+For more info on our fees [click here](https://blockbee.io/fees)

 ### Installation